Derek de Solla Price Memorial Medal

 Distinguished professor at Drexel University (USA).

-Loet Leydesdorff is Professor at the University of Amsterdam (The Netherlands).
+Loet Leydesdorff was Professor at the University of Amsterdam (The Netherlands).
 Jointly with Henry Etzkowitz, he developed the Triple Helix model of University-Industry-Government relations.

 Ronald Rousseau (1949- )